jmayereup/tj-quiz-element/README.md

 - `questions` / `questions-N` — Multiple-choice questions.
 Use `Q:` to start a question, `A:` lines for answer options, mark the correct answer with `[correct]`, and optionally include `E:` for an explanation.
 The section accepts `Q:` or `Q.` prefixes.
 Use `-N` to limit how many questions are randomly selected.

 Important: the `-N` limit is applied at render-time for each attempt (each Try Again/reset); the element keeps the full question bank and picks a random subset each try so users get a fresh selection on subsequent attempts.

+Note about feedback and Try Again:
+- Multiple-choice feedback is deferred until the user clicks the **Check My Score** button.
+Students may change their answers freely before checking.
+- Clicking **Try Again** resets answers and clears feedback, and (if `---questions-N` was used) the element will randomly reselect a new subset of questions for that attempt.

 Notes:
 - Multiple sections of the same type are supported (for example several `---vocab` or `---cloze` sections).